 Marge Piercy: Woman on the Edge of Time (1976); He, She and It aka Body of Glass (1991)

 Woman on the Edge of Time concerns a woman who is confined in a mental hospital whose only escape is into the future, to what Lessa, Takver and Alyx, in Open Road, call "the future-anarchist village" of Matapoisett.
-Piercy herself doesn't use the term 'anarchist', although there is indeed no government: the closest thing to it are the township and regional planning councils, which are chosen by lot.
+In the novel, Piercy herself doesn't use the term 'anarchist', although there is indeed no government: the closest thing to it are the township and regional planning councils, which are chosen by lot.
 However, in her introduction to the 2016 edition she says: "Like most women’s utopias, the novel is profoundly anarchist and aimed at integrating people back into the natural world and eliminating power relationships."
 The book was enthusiastically reviewed in Anarchist Feminist Magazine in 1985.
 It is included in Zeke Teflon's Favorite Anarchist Science Fiction Novels.

 He, She and It was recommended by Common Action at the panel 'Beyond The Dispossessed: Anarchism and Science Fiction', at the Seattle Anarchist Bookfair in October 2009.